SCECcode/pycsep/paper.md

 Over the last decade, CSEP has led numerous prospective earthquake forecasting experiments [see, e.g., @Michael2018a].
 These experiments are formally conducted within testing centers [@Schorlemmer2007b] that contain the software required to autonomously run and evaluate earthquake forecasts in a fully prospective mode.
 The software design emphasized a carefully controlled computing and software environment which ensured integrity of testing results [@Zechar2009a].
-However, the monolithic software design made it difficult for researchers to utilize various routines in the testing centers in their own work without replicating the entire testing center configuration on their own system.
+However, its monolithic software design made it difficult for researchers to utilize various routines in the testing centers in their own work without replicating the entire testing center configuration on their own system.
 In addition, software was developed by a single developer, leading to personnel risk and a lack of opportunities for others to contribute directly.